CRPF jawan released on conditional bail in Karnataka

 According to him, the constables of Sadalga police station were on patrol duty on April 23, when they spotted Sawant sitting on a bench in his village in Chikkodi Taluk.
 While others fled on seeing the policemen, Sawant remained seated.

 When the constables questioned Sawant why he defied Section 144 of the CrPC imposed in the district, the jawan replied that he was also a policeman.
-The patrol party reminded him that he should follow the regulations, Nimbargi said and alleged that this irked the CRPF soldier, who held the constables by their collars and even punched one of them.PTI COR GMS SS PTI PTI
+The patrol party reminded him that he should follow the regulations, Nimbargi said and alleged that this irked the CRPF soldier, who held the constables by their collars and even punched one of them.PTI COR GMS SS RAVINDRANATH SS RAVINDRANATH

 - READ MORE ON: